thejcannon/OhTheMethodsYouCanMake/Slides2.md

 They are given the key (and in one case, the value) implementing container semantics are then up to you.

+`__getitem__` has different behaviors on the radar depending on the type of container your are
+Your sequence types (which quack like a tuple or a list) will accept keys as integers and slice objects Negative int support is something you can choose to allow or not, is simply up to you.
+If a value provided is outside of your bounds an `IndexError` your code should resound otherwise, if your container has a Mapping background, you'll raise `KeyError` if the key isn't found and in every case, if you you reject the key's type `raise TypeError` you'll then want to gripe

+You'll likely learn too,
+those rules still hold true,
+for the other methods two

-As and far as semantics go, there are a few more dunders you'll want to define, lest you commit several blunders
+And, as far as semantics go, there are a few more dunders you'll want to define, lest you commit several blunders

 So although our trio of trios may have come to a close